-We proudly carry the Thorne Research brand of supplements, which you can purchase at our online store.
-Thorne exhaustively tests their supplements for purity and efficacy far beyond what many manufacturers do.
+We proudly carry the Designs for Health brand of supplements, which you can purchase at our online store.
+Designs for Health exhaustively tests their supplements for purity and efficacy far beyond what many manufacturers do.
 We are happy to help you find specific supplements through our FAQ submission link.
 For help designing a personalized dietary and nutrient protocol, please consider one of my one-on-one coaches.
-Note per above that soy phytosomes and non-GMO soy lecithin in Thorne Research products are allowed in all phases of The Virgin Diet.
+Note per above that non-GMO soy lecithin is allowed in all phases of The Virgin Diet.

 I’m overwhelmed with the vast array of supplements in your store.
 Can you provide some basic recommendations?

 What’s up with the canola oil in these meals?
 I thought you said in The Virgin Diet you shouldn’t heat canola oil.

 I am not a fan of canola oil and of course you don’t have to agree.
 Most of my friends are health experts and we have loads we don’t agree on!
 I don’t see it as an absolute no however – especially if you are doing organic, cold pressed (rather than GMO, refined, rancid etc..)
 So all of the info on canola oil says that it can be heated – the temps vary from 375-475 as allowable.
 I still prefer that it isn’t due to the Omega 3’s but the science says otherwise.
 Not all of the meals have canola oil in them, only some do but this was the best I could find for frozen alternatives for those on the program and this took a lot of effort to create with Artisan Bistro, I have tried with a few other companies and it has been a major no go!
 So while I would prefer not using canola at all, I have revised my recommendation on heating it but once a book is published you can’t change it.
 Update.
 We received the following from Artisan Bistro: